microsoft/data-accelerator/Website/Website/README.md

 npm run build
 ```

-### Deploy production version of website with zip-push otpion on Azure Web App
+### Deploy production version of website with zip-push option on Azure Web App
 * Before deploying
 download and install AzureCLI, login first to get access for deployment:
 ```